Staff and Faculty Success

 • Implement a modernized staff classification and compensation system

-• Establish a formal talent management program; extend student career development infrastructure to staff
+• Establish a formal talent management program; extend student career-development infrastructure to staff